Uninstall MongoDB Completely on Debian/Ubuntu-Based Linux

 Uninstallation

-Uninstall MongoDB server and its related packages (tools, client, etc.) from our system:
+Uninstall MongoDB server and its related packages (tools, client, etc.) from your system:

 Remove the unused dependencies: